tarnowski-git/Simple_Note_Recognizer/README.md

 The Fourier transform of a musical instrument recording can be used to determine which music note is being performed and whether the instrument is in tuned.

-What note the instrument plays can be determined by determining the fundamental frequency of the signal and comparing it with the table describing the fundamental frequencies associated with each note:
+What note the instrument plays can be determined by the fundamental frequency of the signal and comparing it with the table describing the fundamental frequencies associated with each note:

 | Note | Frequency (Hz) |
 | :--: | :------------: |